NotAKidoS/NAK_CVR_Mods/OriginShift/README.md

 - World Constraints are not shifted.

 ## Known Issues
-- Player position on a Movement Parent may slightly drift when passing a chunk boundary if being moved by a Force Applicator (unsure how to fix).
 - Mod Network is not yet implemented, so Compatibility Mode is required to play with others.
 - Portable Camera drone mode is not yet offset by the world origin shift.
-- Remote Synced Objects (Spawnables/ObjectSyncs) actively interpolating remote position data will not be offset by the world origin shift.

 ## Mod Incompatibilities
 - PlayerRagdollMod will freak out when you ragdoll between chunk boundaries.